cytoscape/web-cytoscape-manual/docs/Styles.md

 <a id="list_of_node_edge_and_network_properties"> </a>
 ### List of Node, Edge and Network Properties

-The style of a variety of properties to be controlled, summarized in the tables below.
+The style of a variety of properties can be controlled, summarized in the tables below.

 <table cellspacing="0" style="table-layout: fixed; width: 700px">
 <caption>Node Properties</caption>